Fllorent0D/-DEPRECATED-AFTT-Rebuilt-API/README.md

+# DEPRECATED
+This was usefull with the old AFTT API.
+All those AFTT backends don't exist anymore.
+If you're interested to query AFTT database you must use [Tabt-API](https://github.com/gfrenoy/TabT-API)

 # AFTT reverse engineered API

 This api allows you to use the AFTT's API easier.
 It uses standard REST requests.
 The quality of the data coming from this API is leaving something to be desired.

 # Routes available